alecz20/firefox-css/README.md

 * Bookmark Link

 ### Other stuff to remove
-Some stuff can be removed my disabling extensions. open about:config and disable as desired:
+Some stuff can be removed by disabling extensions. open about:config and disable as desired:
 * extensions.pocket.enable;false
 * extensions.screenshots.disabled;true